Sicamous (sternwheeler): Purpose

-Built in 1914 and retired in 1936, Sicamous dedicated twenty-two years of service to the CPR, the people of the Okanagan and those simply travelling through.
+Built in 1914 and retired in 1936, Sicamous dedicated twenty-two years of service to the CPR, transporting people of the Okanagan and travelers alike.
 Although always a first-class steamship complete with luxurious staterooms and cabins, Sicamous was renovated in 1935 and became primarily a cargo vessel, reducing her total number of berths from 80 to 20.
-This change was in hopes of serving the people of the valley better while increasing her profits.
+This change was made in hopes of serving the people of the valley better while increasing her profits.

-Operation:
+Operation

-Construction of Sicamous began September 1913 and continued throughout winter, finishing in the spring of 1914.
+Construction of Sicamous began September 1913 and continued throughout the winter, finishing in the spring of 1914.
 The hull, engine and boiler were fabricated beforehand in Port Arthur, Ontario (Thunder Bay) and shipped to the construction site at Okanagan Landing.
-It took seventeen railcars to ship the prefabricated materials out West.
-Up to 150 men were hired to build both Sicamous and Naramata.
+It took seventeen railcars to ship the prefabricated materials to the construction site.
+Up to 150 men were hired to build both Sicamous and her sister ship, Naramata.
 The cost to build Sicamous alone was estimated to be $180,000 not including the additional $14,000 spent on fine furnishings.

-Sicamous was launched May 19, 1914 at 2:15 in the afternoon, and had its first excursion June 12 of 1914.
+Sicamous was launched 19 May 1914, at 2:15 in the afternoon, and had its first excursion on 12 June 1914.
 The first to pilot the ship was Captain George Estabrooks, followed by Captain Otto Estabrooks in 1915, Captain William Kirby in 1916, Captain George Robertson from 1917 to 1921 and lastly Captain Joseph Weeks from 1922 to 1935.
 To be captain of such a ship was considered to be one of the most prestigious careers in the Okanagan Valley and each captain was held in very high regard.

 Crew Complement and Officers

-While off duty, the twenty-four crew members aboard Sicamous would sleep in the crew’s quarters at the stern of the cargo deck.
+While off duty, the twenty-four crew members aboard Sicamous would sleep in the crew's quarters at the stern of the cargo deck.
 These rooms consisted of three single bunks and housed up to six men.
 Crew members would sleep in shifts, sharing bunks where need be.
-Their quarters were known for having bed bug and cockroach infestations while also being plagued by the many mosquitoes living in the valley.
-However, a warm place to stay overnight and three meals a day were included in the crew’s wages.
+Their quarters were known for having bed bug and cockroach infestations while also being plagued by mosquitoes living in the valley.
+However, a warm place to stay overnight and three meals a day were included in the crew's wages.